 Having visited half a dozen top independent schools, the welcome at Bradfield was incomparable.
 From the personal emails from the Admissions department to beautifully presented, well-mannered and happy looking children and staff we found the whole experience an absolute pleasure.Visiting parent

-Each family is allocated a tour guide who will make your tour as personal and individualised as you wish.
+Under normal circumstances, each family is allocated a tour guide who will make your tour as personal and individualised as you wish.
 We suggest you leave your more challenging questions to the end.
 We trust you will receive honest and direct answers and leave with a clear picture of the facilities the College has to offer and our ethos.

 You will also meet the Headmaster, a Housemaster or Mistress and hear about a personal Bradfield journey from one of our Sixth Form pupils.
 At the end of your tour, you will have another opportunity to ask questions over light refreshments with the Headmaster and members of the teaching staff.

 We strongly believe that pupils who enjoy school will achieve more in their personal and professional lives.
 Seeing happy, friendly and engaging pupils around the College will, we believe, persuade you to take the admission process further.